-- Financial or business relationships with the Audit Client during or after the period covered by the subject matter, but prior to the acceptance of the Audit Engagement; or - Previous services provided to the Audit Client. - 290.32 If a non-assurance service was provided to the Audit Client during or after the period covered by the Financial Statements but before the Audit Team begins to perform audit services and the service would not be permitted during the period of the Audit Engagement, the Firm shall evaluate any threat to Independence created by the service.
-If a threat is not at an Acceptable Level, the Audit Engagement shall only be accepted if safeguards are applied to eliminate any threats or reduce them to an Acceptable Level.
-Examples of such safeguards include: - Not including personnel who provided the non-assurance service as members of the Audit Team; - Having a Member review the audit and non-assurance work as appropriate; or - Engaging another Firm to evaluate the results of the non-assurance service or having another Firm re-perform the non-assurance service to the extent necessary to enable it to take responsibility for the non-assurance service.
+- If a non-assurance service was provided to the Audit Client during or after the period covered by the Financial Statements but before the Audit Team begins to perform audit services and the service would not be permitted during the period of the Audit Engagement, the Firm shall evaluate any threat to Independence created by the service.
+If a threat is not at an Acceptable Level, the Audit Engagement shall only be accepted if safeguards are applied to eliminate any threats or reduce them to - Not including personnel who provided the non-assurance service as members of the Audit Team; - Having a Member review the audit and non-assurance work as appropriate; or - Engaging another Firm to evaluate the results of the non-assurance service or having another Firm re-perform the non-assurance service to the extent necessary to enable it to take responsibility for the non-assurance service.